-UCF is affiliated with The Washington Center for Internships and Academic Seminars in Washington DC.
-Eligible students can attend the Washington Center's semester or summer term program, complete a fulltime internship tailored to their individual interests, take an academic course of their choice, and receive academic credit for their work.
+UCF is affiliated with The Washington Center for Internships and Academix Seminars in Washington DC.
+Eligivle students can attend the Washington Center's semester or summer term program, complete a fulltime internship tailored to their individual interests, take an academic course of their choice, and receive academic credit for their work.
 Excellent placements are available in the government, nonprofit organizations and corporations -- as well as numerous international organizations.
 Many students are able to attend The Washington Center at a cost comparable to what they would spend on campus for the same period.
 For more information, visit The Washington Center website at www.twc.com.
 Or see your Washington Center liaison here on campus.

 The Washington Center maintains ties with thousands of organizations that provide high quality placements in the Washington, D.C. area which include corporations, embassies, interest groups, law and lobbying firms and numerous federal agencies.
 Interested students may pick up an application packet in the Experiential Learning office.

 The Student Conservation Association is the nation's largest and oldest provider of conservation service opportunities inspiring lifelong environmental stewardship in students.
 Expense paid internships from 12 weeks to 12 months in over 50 disciplines are available in national parks, forests and historic sites.